 6) Wear sunscreen

-If you do plan on spending the whole of Golden Hour trying to nail the perfect shot, you should be wearing sunscreen.
+If you do plan on spending all of golden hour trying to nail the shot, you should be wearing sunscreen.
 An hour in direct sunlight, even in the evening, can do some major skin damage.
 And that’s not cute.

-Make sure you put your sunscreen on ages in advance though, or you’ll get the white sheen over your skin that will make you look like a sweaty ghost.
+Make sure you put your sunscreen on well in advance, though, or you’ll get the white sheen over your skin that will make you look like a sweaty ghost.

-The time pressure of just one hour to get the perfect selfie can sometimes be overwhelming.
+The time pressure of just one hour to get an amazing selfie can sometimes be overwhelming.
 Try not to think about the clock ticking down and just enjoy the beautiful sunset.
 There is plenty of time to take pictures and if you don’t get the shot you want, just try again tomorrow!